 Use of dash cams that record video and audio

-Depending on local laws and regulations, drivers may choose to install and use a dashcam to record rides and provide evidence to Turvy, law enforcement, or insurance companies if something goes wrong on a ride.
+Depending on local laws and regulations, drivers may install a dashcam to record rides and provide evidence to Turvy, law enforcement, or insurance companies if something goes wrong.
 Please note the following:

 Proper maintenance and upkeep

 Under the terms of their agreement with Turvy, drivers and delivery people are expected to keep their vehicles maintained and in good operating condition, including but not limited to brakes, seat belts and tyres.
 It means supporting their car according to industry safety and maintenance standards and monitoring for and repairing any parts the vehicle manufacturer recalls.

 If you are involved in a road accident, we may restrict your access to the Turvy app while we review whether the vehicle continues to meet roadworthiness requirements.

 Safe roads require people to practice safe behaviour, including looking out for all travellers, regardless of how they get around.

 Turvy may take additional measures to try to preserve the safety of our platform during public emergencies, including but not limited to natural disasters, public health emergencies and general crises.